Nitra: 14th to 19th centuries

 In the early 14th century, the town and the castle were damaged several times by Matthew III Csák.
-In the conflict between the king and oligarchy the bishop of Nitra remained loyal to the king.
-In 1313, the king confirmed bishopric privileges and extended them for the right to administer not only Nitra, but whole Nitra County.
+In the conflict between the king and oligarchy, the bishop of Nitra remained loyal to the king.
+In 1313, the king confirmed bishopric privileges and extended them for the right to administer not only Nitra, but the whole Nitra County.

-The town became a target of Hussite attacks in the 15th century, at the time defended by Ispán of Nitra county, Stibor of Stiboricz and later his son Stibor de Beckov.
+The town became a target of Hussite attacks in the 15th century, at the time defended by Ispán of Nitra county, Stibor of Stiboricz, and later his son Stibor de Beckov.
 After the Hungarian defeat at the Battle of Mohács in 1526 and subsequent Ottoman advances into the Hungarian territory, Nitra was under threat of Ottoman attacks.
 In 1563, the town became the seat of the Captaincy of Lower Hungary.
-The Turkish forces failed to capture the castle three times, before they conquered it in 1663.
-Habsburg troops under Jean-Louis Raduit de Souches recaptured it on 2 May 1664 prior to the Battle of Léva.
+The Turkish forces failed to capture the castle three times before they conquered it in 1663.
+Habsburg troops under Jean-Louis Raduit de Souches recaptured it on 2 May 1664 before the Battle of Léva.
 The Turks returned at the start of the Great Turkish War and held the town until 1685.
 The town was also affected by anti-Habsburg uprisings, from Stephen Bocskay and Gabriel Bethlen uprisings in the 17th century to the Kuruc uprisings from 1703 to 1711, and the town burned down in 1708 as a result of fights.
 It was renovated in the 18th century in the Baroque style.
 As a consequence of the Revolutions of 1848, Nitra was awarded an independent self-government for the first time since 1288 and became independent from the Diocese of Nitra and its bishops.
 Still an agricultural and handicraft town, Nitra started to industrialize.
-Until World War I, distillery, agricultural machines factory, brewery, dairy and other works were established.
+Before World War I, a distillery, an agricultural machinery factory, a brewery, a dairy, and other works were established.
 The first indirect connection to a railway was a road built in 1850 to the closest station in Trnovec nad Váhom.
-The railway arrived to Nitra in 1876, when a connection from Šurany was built.
+The railway arrived in Nitra in 1876, when a connection from Šurany was built.
 Later, lines were built to Topoľčany, Hlohovec and Nové Zámky.
 As a part of Magyarization, from 1883 to 1919, Nitra was the seat of the Upper Hungarian Teaching Association (FEMKE), a government-sponsored association whose main goal was to apply Magyarization policies on Slovaks.